-- a) MBA programs are lock-step programs where core courses must be completed as scheduled.
+- a) Executive MBA and Full-time MBA are lock-step programs where core courses must be completed as scheduled.
 A student who withdraws from an MBA core course will not be permitted to continue coursework as scheduled. - b) Upon receipt of an Incomplete (grade of an "I") in any course, a student must submit to his/her Program Operations coordinator a written plan, mutually agreed upon with the instructor and approved by the faculty director.
-The coursework must be completed prior to the start of the next term. - c) Due to the lockstep nature of the MBA, failure to complete the course as outlined in the agreement may result in a recommendation for discontinuation or dismissal.
+The coursework must be completed prior to the start of the next term. - c) Due to the lockstep nature of the MBA, failure to complete the course as outlined in the agreement may result in a recommendation for discontinuation or dismissal